johnwargo/pi-remind-hd/readme.md

 >**Note:** Don't forget to authorize the Google Calendar API to access your Google Calendar by running the manual startup process described in the previous session before enabling autostart.

 If you don't already have a terminal window open, open one, then navigate to the folder where you extracted the project files (if you followed my earlier instructions, you should have the files in `/home/pi/pi-remind-hd/`).
-Make the project's bash script files executable by executing the following command:
+Make the project's bash script file executable by executing the following command:

-    chmod +x start-remind.sh
+    chmod +x ./start-remind.sh

 Next, you'll need to open the pi's `autostart` file using the following command: